cis-ncbj/app-service-api/Docs/_build/html/_sources/webapi.txt

 Job submission
 --------------

-Jobs are subbited via POST request on http://appgate.cis.gov.pl/submit.
+Jobs are submitted via POST request on http://appgate.cis.gov.pl/submit.
 The POST request should contain job attributes either in JSON format or as FORM data.
 The data payload should contain key value pairs corresponding to variables supported by the service.
 In addition a reserved "service" keyword is